telenovelachuan/job_slot_retention/README.md

 ![violin_job_listing_cost_per_applicant](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/violin_job_listing_cost_per_applicant.png)

-High Job_Listings bins would generally decrease cost per applicant, and that's the merit of job slots.
+High Job_Listings bins would generally reduce cost per applicant, and that's the merit of job slots.
 Recommending customers to take full advantage of these platform features would hopefully increase their performance without additional cost.
-And it's more reasonable to increase the bids for low performance from other reasons, such as poor job description, attractiveness of industry, location, company, etc.
+And it's more reasonable to increase the bids for low performance caused from other sources, such as poor job description, lack of attractiveness in industry, location, company, etc.

 - Other statistical insights

-For those with Renewal_Flag of 1, they seem to present a far more distribution density in longer contract duration and more job slots.
+For those with Renewal_Flag of 1, they seem to present longer contract durations and more job slots.

 ![nonrn_day_diff](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/nonrn_day_diff.png)

+![nonrn_Job_Slots](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/nonrn_Job_Slots.png)

 Thus persuading them into trying more job slots would hopefully increase their market value and application/app start click rate.
-![nonrn_Job_Slots](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/nonrn_Job_Slots.png)

 More details of retention analysis can be fount [HERE](https://github.com/telenovelachuan/job_slot_retention/blob/master/retention_analysis.ipynb)